Alex-bzh/corpus-kaamelott/README.md

 ## Resources

+- `cat/` folder groups the lines by speaker.
 - `sample/` folder is a set of some screenplays selected by sampling.
 By nature, they should not be considered as stable, but as a work in progress.
 - `static/cast.txt`: makes the link between characters and the actors who interpret them.
 - `static/characters.txt`: directory of characters in Kaamelott.